martinandersen3d/FileSearchReplace/Readme.md

 This script can be used to create multiple files from the sample files, where a given word is replaced in both the new file name, but also inside the new files.

 Script will
+- Create new files from current samlpe files
 - Search Replace in files
-- Create new files from

 ## Example